CharlieInRain/docs-site/docs/smart-chain/validator/testnet.md

 ### Get some testnet fund from faucet

-Go to this faucet page: <https://testnet.binance.org/faucet-smart>
+Go to this faucet page: <https://testnet.bnbchain.world/faucet-smart>

 ### Transfer BNB from BSC to BC

-Please refer to this [guide](https://binance-wallet.gitbook.io/binance-chain-extension-wallet/best-practice/transfer-testnet-bnb-from-bsc-to-bc) to transfer BNB with Binance Chain extension wallet.
+Please refer to this [guide](https://binance-wallet.gitbook.io/binance-chain-extension-wallet/best-practice/transfer-testnet-bnb-from-bsc-to-bc) to transfer BNB with BNB Beacon Chain extension wallet.

 ### Become a validator candidate

 You can use `tbnbcli` to [declare your candidacy](../../guides/concepts/bc-staking.md#create-bsc-validator) some of BNB to a validator

-Go to [testnet explorer](https://testnet-explorer.binance.org/) to verify your transactions.
+Go to [testnet explorer](https://testnet-explorer.bnbchain.world/) to verify your transactions.

 ### Get Genesis file and Config file
 ```bash